runrig-coop/early-warning-system/README.md

-# Early Warning System - Richland Gro-Op
+# Early Warning System
-An early warning system for Richland Gro-Op to coordinate field health.

-This gives a dashboard and quick visual reference for coordinating farms and fields within the Richland Gro-Op group.
+An auditing dashboard that reports when and where (in terms of relative urgency) an on-site farm visit or other action may be required.
+Through a combination of automated, manual and verbal survey submissions, the status of each farm can be updated with regular crop assessments and reports on general field health.

 ## Development Quick Start
 First, make sure you have [Rust], [Node.js], and the full suite of [Tauri prerequisites] installed on your local development machine.